 The team began by looking at their entire user population and then focused in on users who had performed an event they suspected was valuable—creating group chats.
 The team had always assumed that users who created group chats were more engaged and thus more valuable, but they had never been able to conﬁrm this hypothesis.
 Without knowing for certain, they didn’t know whether to invest resources into features that increased chat creation.

-First, Danny and his team used Segmentation to compare group chat users to non-group chat users and found the answer they were looking for.
+First, Danny and his team used Insights to compare group chat users to non-group chat users and found the answer they were looking for.
 “With Mixpanel, we were able to conﬁrm our hypothesis.
 We had evidence that people who are active in groups were several more times engaged than those who were are not a part of a group chat,” said Danny.
 “The diﬀerence was signiﬁcant.”

 Armed with this insight, the team then used Funnels to deeply understand the steps that went into how group chats were typically created so that the team might make the process easier or more clear.
 What they found surprised them.
 “We looked to Funnels to measure how customers move through any series of events within the platform and identify where people drop oﬀ.
 With Funnels we can answer questions like, What do certain cohorts of people click when exploring the interface?
 What are the most common steps people take before they start a chat, or create a group chat?
 Where are the greatest areas of improvement in a speciﬁc user ﬂow?” explained Danny.
 “From there, the product team can brainstorm ways to iterate the product to make it easier to get connected with friends on Viber.”